sdcondon/FlUnit/docs/roadmap.md

-# FlUnit Roadmap
+﻿# FlUnit Roadmap

 Proper issue tracking would be overkill at this point, so just a bullet list to organise my thoughts:

 - *(Feb - v1.0)* V1 diligence & release
+  - Increased maximum prerequisite count from 3 to 5 ✓
-  - Split into separate repos for ease of versioning & release
+  - Split into separate repos for ease of versioning & release - probably move the docs into a github pages repo
 - *(May / Jun - v1.1)* Possible post-v1 additions (after a break to work on other projects):
   - VSTest platform adapter improvements
     - Improvement of stack traces on test failure (eliminate FlUnit stack frames completely)